 Most the work I performed was travelling the world providing consulting to executives regarding how to best leverage SharePoint, Lync and Livemeeting.
 I conducted executive briefings, demos at the customer office or at Microsoft technology centres (for example Boston and New York).
 I also trained field staff in UK, US and Australia to deliver SharePoint consulting services.
 My consulting went beyond Microsoft tools and covered topics such as culture and office design (Thank you Chris Hood for your office design insight).
 Having worked with change management and office design experts I presented a holistic view of collaboration and labeled it “The high performance office” – essentially how to mobilize your workforce.
 That solution made its debut at TechEd in Boston 2006.
 From Boston I flew to California to meet with Disney who was preparing the launch of the movies Cars and Pirates and required a collaboration solution to launch movies.

 So whats next?
 Once the Office 365 migration wave is over software venders and SIs will have a tough time looking for growth areas.
 I think of Office 365 projects as “walking the plank”, once your customer has migrated your opportunities are greatly reduced.
 What are the growth areas?
 Consulting, Office 365 applications and outsourcing are options for revenues but moving from a traditional software sale and product enablement services model to more complex services model is a tough journey – refer to my earlier post regarding building a services organization.
-I expect some will fail miserably at this unless they hire an experienced management team, hire more experienced staff and adjust the culture.
+I expect some will fail miserably at this unless they hire an experienced management team with a solid vision, hire more experienced staff and adjust the culture.
 But this sort of change is a fundamental shift for organizations, the new hires will not necessarily fit in to the old mould the organization is accustom to and young management is generally arrogant and inexperienced.
 Some say they have had their day…

 Have feedback?
 I’m always interested in hearing from others and can be reached at email@example.com